Most construction procedures create vibrations which can be felt, if

 activities around their home during construction operations.

-- This operation, if done correctly with the correct equipment, is usually
+- This operation, if done correctly with the correct equipment at sufficient distance, is usually

 not a cause for worry.
 Most commonly, pavement can be "rolled up" by getting